svennam92/microprofile-hol/README.md

 ## Deploy microservices using manifests

 You're ready to deploy the microservices now.
 Deployments to kubernetes are managed with manifest files - one of the most important things defined in the manifest file is the Docker image itself.
 Once you deploy a manifest, the cluster will pull the image you've defined in the manifest and follow the other instructions (also in the manifest) to deploy it.
+The images are already pushed to DockerHub so we simply need to tell our cluster where to pull it from.

 First, we need to configure the NGINX gateway IP address to refer to your cluster's external IP.
 This allows NGINX to properly forward your requests.
 Follow the instructions below to set the value of the SOURCE_IP env variable present in the `manifests/deploy-nginx.yaml` file with the IP of the node.